Home

 Srinagar

-Our driver picks us up at the agreed time for a city tour.
-We visit the hill fort Hari Parbat, but soon after a heavy monsoon rain sets in making sightseeing a little uncomfortable.
-As the rain stops, we tour the large Jamia Masjid mosque (with an architecture quite unusual for a mosque), the Shah-e-Hamadan Masjid, and the Nishat Bagh gardens by Dal Lake.
-Apart from additional mosques and a floating vegetable market on the lake (which requires an early start), there isn't much to see in the 1.2-million city of Srinagar.
-Since Srinagar is located in Jammu and Kashmir, a region for which many countries have issued travel warnings or advisories, there is very little international tourism.
-The main visitors are Indian tourists seeking to escape the heat of their hometowns for a few days on a houseboat.
-While we found the daytime temperatures of around 30°C more tolerable than Delhi's, we as Central Europeans can hardly describe this as pleasant summer weather.
+Our driver picks us up at the agreed time for the city tour.
+First we visit the Hari Parbat fort hill; after this, heavy monsoon rain makes excursions a little less pleasant.
+We visit the large Jamia Masjid mosque (with an architecture quite unusual for a mosque), the Shah-e-Hamadan Masjid, and the Nishat Bagh gardens on Dal Lake.
+Apart from a few more mosques and a floating vegetable market on the lake (for which one would have to get up very early), there is not that much to see in the city of Srinagar with its 1.2 million inhabitants.
+Since Srinagar is located in Jammu and Kashmir, for which many countries have issued travel warnings or at least travel advisories, there is hardly any international tourism.
+The main clientele consists of Indian tourists escaping the heat in their hometowns for a few days on a houseboat.
+At around 30°C during the day, we found it more bearable than Delhi, but as Central Europeans we would not really describe it as a pleasant summer climate.

 Hari Parbat